rcconsulting/myFMApiLibrary-for-PHP/README.md

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).
 General FileMaker document on the Data API is available [here](https://fmhelp.filemaker.com/docs/17/en/dataapi/)

+## Rationale
+This fork is to bring greater out of the box compatibility to the myFMApiLibrary.
+The current mainline code from Lesterius does not function on MacOS FileMaker Server installations, nor Windows FileMaker Server installations without modifying PHP.ini to enable the mbstring extension.
+It functions extremely narrowly: If you're on FMS 17 on Windows, and you only do simple tasks like creating a record (no scripts being called as part of record creation), it will work.

+A short list of improvements we've made:
+1. remove curl_escape from CurlClient, and wrap the data API path components in rawurlencode. curl_escape on OSX systems urlencodes the slashes of the path, which results in 404 errors when using the Data API on OSX.
+2. improve script handling so when you use a pre-execution or post-execution script, without a parameter, it does not send a blank parameter confusing the Data API (it causes dapi to reject the request).
+3. A filename parameter was added to the container data upload function, so when passing container data to DAPI from a webform you can tell FileMaker the file's name (it otherwise defaults to the php temp filename, which is not useful).
+4. Documentation improvements

 ## Requirements

 - PHP >= 5.5
 - PHP cURL extension
+- PHP mbstring extension

 ## Installation